bryandfh/Cheat-Sheet/Apex Bonus/User Setup/User Setup.md

 * Trying to access org outside of business hours set by System Admin.
 * IP restrictions.
 * New user has not verified the account.

+## Implications of activating, deactivating, or freezing a user

+### Activating Users:
+* Activating a user record enables the user to login and access to Salesforce.
+* User records must start as Activated upon creation.
+* Users can be Activated after being Deactivated.
+* An email will be sent to the user with their username and account verification link.

+### Deactivating Users
+* Deactivating a user disables them from logging in and having access to Salesforce.
+* Users cannot be deleted.
+* Users cannot be deactivated if they are the sole recipient of a Workflow Email Alert, Customer Portal Administrator, or User selected in a Custom Hierarchy Field.
+* Self Deactivation can be enabled to allow external Community and Chatter users deactivate their own accounts.

+### Freezing Users
+* Freezing a user record can be used when steps to deactivate a user are incomplete.
+* Freezing users is an immediate action.
+* Freezing a user does not release their license.
+To release the license the user must be deactivated.

+# Review:

+#### Why would a user be freezed?
+To prevent the user from logging in without deactivating them, allowing for changes to any customization where the user has been used (e.g. workflow email alerts)